plone/training/docs/volto-light-theme/adding-installing-new-block.md

 ---

-# Adding A New Block
+# Adding a New Block

-In this training module, we will learn how to integrate the @plone-collective/volto-relateditems-block into the Volto-light-theme.
+In this training module, we'll learn how to integrate the @plone-collective/volto-relateditems-block into VLT.
 This block allows you to easily create links to related content in your Plone site.

 ## Installing *@plone-collective/volto-relateditems-block*

-To install the related items block, use the following command:
+To install the related items block, make sure you are in the `frontend/packages/volto-my-project` folder, and use the following command:

 ```shell
 pnpm install @plone-collective/volto-relateditems-block